Elfego Baca: Political life

-When New Mexico became a state in 1912, Baca unsuccessfully ran for Congress as a Republican.
-Nevertheless, he remained a valued political figure because of his ability to turn out the vote among the Hispanic population.
+When New Mexico became a state in 1912, Baca ran for Congress as a Republican.
+Although he was unsuccessful, he remained a valued political figure because of his ability to turn out the vote among the Hispanic population.
 Working at times as a private detective, Baca also took a job as a bouncer in a casino across the border in Ciudad Juárez, Mexico.

-Baca worked closely with New Mexico’s longtime Senator Bronson Cutting as a political investigator and wrote a weekly column in Spanish praising Cutting’s work on behalf of local Hispanics.
+Baca worked closely with New Mexico's longtime Senator Bronson Cutting as a political investigator and wrote a weekly column in Spanish praising Cutting's work on behalf of local Hispanics.
 Baca considered running for governor despite his declining health, but he failed to secure the Democratic Party's nomination for district attorney in 1944.

-Metz, his biographer, wrote: “Elfego was, and is, controversial.
+Metz, his biographer, wrote: "Elfego was, and is, controversial.
 He drank too much; talked too much ... he had a weakness for wild women.
-He was often arrogant and, of course, he showed no compunction about killing people.”
+He was often arrogant, and, of course, he showed no compunction about killing people."
 On his 75th birthday, Baca told the Albuquerque Tribune that as a lawyer he had defended 30 people charged with murder and that only one went to the penitentiary.

-In July 1936, several years before his death, Janet Smith conducted an interview with Elfego Baca.
-Her notes can be found in the Library of Congress, Manuscript Division, WPA Federal Writers’ Project Collection.
-Baca told Smith, “I never wanted to kill anybody, but if a man had it in his mind to kill me, I made it my business to get him first.”
+In July 1936, several years before his death, Janet Smith conducted an interview with Baca.
+Her notes can be found in the Library of Congress, Manuscript Division, WPA Federal Writers' Project Collection.
+Baca told Smith, "I never wanted to kill anybody, but if a man had it in his mind to kill me, I made it my business to get him first."

 Legends

-Another legend says that Baca stole a pistol from Pancho Villa and the angry Villa put a price of $30,000 on Baca’s head.
+Another legend says that Baca stole a pistol from Pancho Villa and the angry Villa put a price of $30,000 on Baca's head.
 One often-told story says that once when he was practicing law in Albuquerque, Baca received a telegram from a client in El Paso, Texas.
 "Need you at once," it said.
 "Have just been charged with murder," to which Baca is supposed to have responded with a telegram saying, "Leaving at once with three eyewitnesses."